- Great looks

 With the new GLC, Mercedes-Benz adds its latest infotainment system and a slightly more powerful engine.
 Like last year, the GLC-Class is available as a crossover “coupe” with a racier roofline and hatchback glass, or as a traditional crossover with an upright tail and more usable cargo space.
 Two engines with four configurations are on offer: the GLC 300 is available with or without all-wheel drive, and the high-powered GLC 63—only available with all-wheel drive—comes in one of two engine outputs, base or S.

-We give the range a 7.5, skewed heavily toward the GLC300 4Matic crossover, which is more popular with buyers.
-That’s without fuel economy or safety info, which could raise or lower the score slightly.
+We give the range a 6.8, skewed heavily toward the GLC300 4Matic crossover, which is more popular with buyers.
 (Read more about how we rate cars.)

 Style and performance